dvlpmike/cheatsheets/README.md

    ```
 4. Restart or reload process
    ```
-   sudo systemctl restart|reload nginx
+   sudo nginx -s reload
    ```

 ## Proxy
----
-You have webapp for example in docker containers:
+You have webapp in docker container running on port 3000:
 1. Basic config
    ```
    server {